Arnawutu/Project4Group7/README.md

 Our project seeks to examine the data outlined above to help insurance companies provide  more detail specific health programs for patients affected by heart risk, by looking at related factors.
 A critical aspect of the project is ensuring fairness and reducing bias in predictions across different demographic groups, and instead focused on creating a global pattern rather than continent/country specific ones.
 Our goals throughout the making of this analysis, was to focus on  improving risk assessment accuracy through supervised machine learning to support informed decision-making in heart attack risk evaluation.

+#### Questions
+- Health Risk assessment
+  - Question: Based on the available data, how effectively does the model capture and estimate an individual's likelihood of experiencing a heart attack?
+  - Question: Which feature in our dataset impacts the possibility of a heart attack?
+  - Question: What is the distribution of the heart attack risk in the data set?

+- Fairness and Bias:
+  - Question: How does the analysis account for fairness and avoid bias in predicting heart attack risks across different demographic groups?
+  - Question: What is the gender distribution of the heart attack risk in the data set?
+  - Question: What is the distribution by country of heart attack risk?

+- Impact of Lifestyle Factors on Risk Assessment:
+  - Question: What is the relative contribution of lifestyle factors (e.g., smoking, obesity, physical activity) versus clinical parameters (e.g., cholesterol levels, blood pressure) in predicting heart attack risk?
+  - Question: How do different combinations of lifestyle factors and clinical markers influence the overall risk assessment for policyholders?
+  - Question: How does the amount of sleep per age influence the risk of an individual becoming susceptible to heart attack?
+  - Question: How do stress levels and income correlate with higher heart attack risk individuals?

 #### Code Structure

 ### Data Preparing